 “Nature holds the key to our aesthetic, intellectual, cognitive and even spiritual satisfaction.”
 E.O.
 Wilson

-Amanda Todd is a human-environmental geographer specializing in the geographies of belief systems and spiritual landscapes.
-She focuses on integrating historical and contemporary human perceptions and experiences with nature and the experiential hallmarks of our multi-cultural world.
-Her previous academic research highlighted modern spiritual landscapes within the Southern Appalachian Mountains of Georgia, Tennessee, North Carolina and Kentucky.
-Her particular interest was in documenting ceremonies (i.e., weddings, baptisms, meditations, despacho ceremonies, and “new age” group activities) at prominent mountains and waterfalls in the region.
+Amanda Todd is a broadly trained human-environmental geographer specializing in the intersections of cultures, the natural environment, and spiritual practices.
+Her teaching and research areas focus on sacred spaces, spiritual landscapes, and rituals.
+Her doctoral research explored non-secular activities within the Southern Appalachian Mountains of Georgia, Tennessee, North Carolina, and Kentucky.
+Amanda documented and participated in ceremonies and rituals (i.e., weddings, baptisms, meditations, a despacho ceremony, and “new age” group activities) at prominent mountains and waterfalls in the region.
+Today she continues to explore rituals, ceremonies, and experiences people have within natural landscapes as well as within intentionally constructed sacred spaces such as the labyrinth.

-With a focus on place perception and geographies of belief systems, her research today explores spiritual practices and experiences connected to prominent geologic features and various landscapes around the world.
-Her supporting studies outside of academia include a myriad of indigenous wisdom-keepers, elders, teachers, healers, and shamans including: Cherokee, Hawaiian, Q’ero, Aymara, Buryat and European neo-shamans.
-Dr. Todd also travels frequently to Hawai’i to further her skills and knowledge of Hawaiian Hula Sacred Dance in exploring the intersection of movement (Hawaiian Hula) with geography, history, spirituality, and the environment.
+In supporting her research and studies, Amanda has learned from a myriad of indigenous wisdom-keepers, elders, teachers, healers, and shamans from around the world including Cherokee, Hawaiian, Q’ero, Aymara, Buryat, and European neo-shamans.
+She has also explored ideas within Creation Spirituality and Spiritual Ecology in understanding the relationships between cultures, nature, and religion.
+Amanda travels often to Hawai’i to expand her skills and knowledge of Hawaiian Hula Dance in exploring the intersection of movement (Hawaiian Hula) with geography, history, spirituality, and the natural environment.